mms112/ExpandWorldPrefabs/README.md

 - triggerRules (default: `false`): If true, spawns or remove from this entry can trigger other entries.
 - addItems: Data entry that is used to add items to the container object.
   - Data type "items" is used for this.
+  - If the item exists, its stack amount is increased up to the max.
+  - Remaining stack amount is added as new items.
 - removeItems: Data entry that is used to removes items from the container object.
   - Data type "items" is used for this.
   - If the item doesn't exist then nothing happens.